Awareness of potential hazards can help prevent injury, illness

 Repetitive stress injuries, such as carpal tunnel syndrome or tendinitis, are some of the most common office-related injuries.
 They occur when you pinch a nerve or strain a tendon from repeatedly making the same motion, such as typing on a keyboard or scrolling with a mouse.

-Baeza says that having an adjustable chair and keyboard tray — so that you can adjust the angle of your wrists and elbows — can help prevent these injuries.
+Graham says that having an adjustable chair and keyboard tray — so that you can adjust the angle of your wrists and elbows — can help prevent these injuries.
 So can taking breaks from the activities that cause the strain.

 Cords and boxes